App Store Earnings for Developers has Reached $260 Billion Since 2008

 Apple released a massive press release on Monday to recap what it achieved in 2021 such as App Store earnings.
 The company also shared a few tidbits on what we can expect in 2022.
 In particular, Apple says that since the launch of the App Store in 2008, developers have earned over US$260 billion selling digital goods and services on the platform.
+The company says there are 745 million active subscriptions in the App Store as well.

 Additionally, the report says that during the 2021 holiday season, App Store customers spent more than ever before between Christmas Eve and New Year’s Eve, driving double-digit growth from last year.